roo-21/shrimps/ReadMe.txt

+A basic Android application made with Jetpack Compose for shrimp disease prediction using a rule-based approach.

 -- app-debug.apk is the final apk file

 -- diseases.ipynb is used to generate diseases.pkl which is a dictionary with disease as key and symptoms corresponding to it as values